Skip to main content

 2. Budgetary considerations

 To avoid paying up to more than you expect, you need to conduct due diligence before committing to a price point for an LMS.
+Pricing models vary significantly, and the headline figure rarely reflects the total cost of ownership.
 A comprehensive LMS pricing comparison guide will be your best friend in this process.

 Cloud-based pricing models

-Otherwise known as metered models, these pricing models are generally based on the scope of your organisation to match the capacity cloud-based LMSs have to scale.
+Otherwise known as metered models, these pricing models are generally based on the scope of your organization.

 Cloud-based pricing usually charges per: